pivotal/docs-tap/cli-plugins/insight/query-data.md

 # Query data

 This topic describes how to query the database to understand vulnerability, image, and dependency relationships.
-The `tanzu insight` CLI plug-in queries the database for vulnerability scan reports or Software Bill of Materials (SBoM) files.
+The Tanzu Insight CLI plug-in queries the database for vulnerability scan reports or Software Bill of Materials (SBoM) files.

 ## <a id='sup-usecase'></a>Supported use cases